pete-naish/apron/README.md

 This is a [Next.js](https://nextjs.org/) project by Pete Naish for Apron.

 I used Next JS so that the mocked backend can be colocated with front end code, without the need for a database.
-However, this may cause some weirdness and it may be necessary to restart the dev server sometimes.

 ## Getting Started